 Students from Scotland and Northern Ireland have a different income threshold.
 This is currently £18,935 a year, and is expected to increase with inflation each year.

 If you’re studying full time you’ll start making repayments the April after you finish or leave your course.
 If you’re studying part time you’ll start making repayments the April two years after the start of your course or the April after you finish or leave your course, whichever comes first.

-However, no repayments will be taken before April 2019 and you’ll only start making repayments once your income is over the current threshold of £404 a week, £1,750 a month or £21,000 a year.
+However, you’ll only start making repayments once your income is over the current threshold of £404 a week, £1,750 a month or £21,000 a year.

 You’ll repay 6% of what you earn over the threshold.
 So if you’re paid monthly and earn £2,500 before tax you’ll repay 6% of the difference between what you earn and the threshold (£1,750):